tomarrell/lbadd/README.md

 The goal of this project is to build a database from scratch which is well documented, fully tested, and easy to understand.
 Implementing as much as possible from the ground up.

+It is also currently a work in progress.
+Feel free to follow along with the development of each component, from parser to pager.

 ## Architecture

 The database is made up of a few separate components.
 These handle the **SQL parsing**, the **intermediary representation generation**, the **multi-node consensus**, the **execution of the IR**, and the **storage**.